projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

     - ip: 34.172.32.172
 ```

-and it will match the EventSource.
-As result Sveltos will deploy the selector-less Service and Endpoints in the other cluster, the cluster-api provisioned cluster.
+Once this is done, it will match the EventSource.
+Sveltos will deploy the selector-less Service and the Endpoints in the other cluster, the cluster-api provisioned cluster.

-The Endpoints IP address is set to the one assigned to the load balancer Service in the GKE cluster.
+The Endpoints IP address is set to the one assigned to the loadBalancer Service in the GKE cluster.

 ```yaml
 apiVersion: v1